talitz/calculate-with-artifactory-plugin/README.md

-# Calculate - Experiments with GitHub Actions
+# Calculate - Experiments with Jenkins Artifactory Plugin
 A tiny repo for running small experiments in CI/CD

 - Contains a tiny maven project